GROG/terraform-null-ansible-lifecycle-role/README.md

 During creation Roles are applied in provided order.
 When destroying the reverse order is used.

+Updating parameters or variables will not trigger a new playbook run.
+Terraform is not the best way to perform updates during the lifetime of a resource.
+That's why this role will not encourage that behavior.
+If you do want to re-trigger the `on_create_actions` without running the `on_destroy_actions` you can taint the resource.
+This behavior is the result of the on destroy provisioners not being triggered when a resource is tainted.

+A future release might add toggleable triggers if there is any interest for this.

 ## Requirements

 - Ansible (v2.5+)